NoSpaceAvailable/ExtendedContentTypeConverter/README.md

 Build instruction
 =========
+(If you don't want to build again, just skip this instruction.
+This repo has a pre-built .jar file)

 ### Using Intellij IDEA (recommended) ###
 - Just import this project to IDEA and wait for Gradle to load dependencies.
 - Open CLI, navigate to the directory where *build.gradle* located